Nahyan2/TikTok-Reviews-Sentiment-Analysis/README.md

 To gain further insights into the most frequently mentioned words in negative reviews, we generate a separate word cloud for reviews with a higher negative sentiment score than positive sentiment score.

 **Summary and Future Work**
 This project provides valuable insights into user opinions on TikTok by performing sentiment analysis and visualizing key themes.
-Future work could include:

-**Further Analysis**: Deep dive into specific aspects mentioned in positive and negative reviews.
-**Time-Series Analysis**: Analyze how sentiment changes over time.
-**Comparison with Competitors**: Compare sentiment analysis results with reviews of competing apps.